pfedick/DeckerGame/README.md

 ## On what platforms will the game be available
 My target platforms are:

-- Linux (development is done on Fedora)
+- Linux (development is done on Fedora 38)
 - Windows 10

 The game will be open source and uses the [Simple DirectMedia Layer](https://www.libsdl.org/)